-- resident name and resident ID number;
+- resident name and resident ID number

-- bond details,
+- bond details

-- refundable deposit details,
+- refundable deposit details

-- the date the resident entered the service,
+- the date the resident entered the service

 - if the resident is transferring from another service, the date the resident entered the original aged care service.
 This information is useful so that the current provider knows the period over which retention amounts may continue to be drawn.
-If a resident has moved a number of times, providers may wish to record any other relevant details that will enable them to determine when retention amounts should cease being drawn,
+If a resident has moved a number of times, providers may wish to record any other relevant details that will enable them to determine when retention amounts should cease being drawn

-- the date the bond/deposit was paid by the resident.
-If a resident pays a bond/refundable deposit in more than one instalment, each date must be entered, and
+- the date the resident paid the bond/deposit.
+If a resident pays a bond/refundable deposit in more than one instalment, each date must be entered

 - the amount paid by the resident.
 If an amount has been paid in more than one instalment this figure must reflect the amount of each instalment and the total paid.